WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 -   if you do not provide the key yourself, the service will use _AWS Managed_ key

 -   environment variables **are decrypted for you in the console and at Lambda runtime level**
+    -   This is why you see them in _plain text_ in the AWS Console.

 #### Infinite loops and lambda